Book Review of 11 Experiments That Failed

 An awesome book which is well written with lot of humor and introduces the kids to the scientific way of thinking and performing experiments with the available things in the home with loads of fun.

 She tries to experiment the questions like : Can a kid make it through the winter eating only snow and ketchup?
 Do dogs like to be covered in glitter?
 Can a washing machine wash dishes?
 What makes fungus grow?and so on.
 And she decide to find out the answer for those by performing scientific experiments.
 That is, to try eating only ketchup and snow and observe the results.
-Sprinkling her dog with glitter and checks for the results.
+Sprinks glitter on her dog and checks for the results.
 Trying to put the dishes in washing machine to see what happens.
 Trying to experiment on how fungus grow with her brother’s shoes.
 And the most funny part is she documents all the facts from the experiments, though each one of it fails.
 All of the experiments have a question, a hypothesis, step-by step instructions (like what is needed, what to do) and results (what happened).
 For Example : “Question:What makes fungus grow?
 Hypothesis: If left in a closet, food will rot and become a colorful fungus garden.

 What You Need: